 For those of you who have important planets and points in Aquarius, this may prove to be a momentous time – particularly as Pluto makes transiting conjunctions to those sensitive places in your natal chart.
 I’m going to confess to having some ‘skin in the game’ where this particular transit is concerned, as The Lord of Darkness will pass over my Midheaven.
 Regardless of how Pluto impacts on your life, there is one thing you can depend on: it will have an impact.
 So, if you want to know what you’re going to be dealing with, let this post refresh your memory.

 We need to talk about Pluto, but first I have a confession to make.
-Last month I published a post about Libra that I though would be the final extract form my forthcoming book, Planets, Signs & Houses.
+Last month I published a post about Libra that I though would be the final extract from my forthcoming book, Planets, Signs & Houses.
 However, as the Scorpio season is upon us I felt it was time for one more extract – and rather than focus on the sign of Scorpio, I’m looking instead at the power behind the throne – Scorpio’s planetary ruler, Pluto – the God from Hell.